-The cake I’m bringing you today uses one of my favourite liqueurs, Kahlua.
+The cake I’m bringing you today uses one of my favorite liqueurs, Kahlua.
 It’s a staple around here, just like Baileys, and we all know I have my fair share of Baileys recipes.
 It was time to let another delicious liqueur shine with this Kahlua Cake!

-For the cake layers, I used my favourite vanilla cake recipe, except I replaced some of the buttermilk with Kahlua.
+For the cake layers, I used my favorite vanilla cake recipe, except I replaced some of the buttermilk with Kahlua.
 You can use any coffee liqueur you like though, or stick with vanilla in the cake batter since there’s Kahlua in both the coffee syrup (don’t skip this!) and the mocha buttercream.

 The Kahlua simple syrup is a must-do, in my opinion.
-Really you could skip it, but it’s so easy to make and adds both flavour and moisture to the cake.
+Really you could skip it, but it’s so easy to make and adds both flavor and moisture to the cake.
 After preparing the syrup, I poked a bunch of holes (using bamboo skewers) into the warm cakes and brushed the syrup onto each layer.

 Next time, I’d probably wait till the cakes are cooled and trim off a very thin layer of the top to remove the “crust”.
 Then I’d brush the syrup onto each layer.
 I feel like this would do a better job of penetrating through the cake.
 No matter which option you choose, don’t be shy with brushing the syrup on!

-This Kahlua Cake is finished off with my very favourite mocha buttercream.
+This Kahlua Cake is finished off with my very favorite mocha buttercream.
 Honestly, this stuff is SO good.
 You’ll be eating it with a spoon for sure, and you’ll be very grateful for the leftovers (if there are any).